Updated: May 28

 "The Mass is a sacrifice."
 How, though?
 To understand this, first we have to understand Christ's sacrifice.
 Christ’s suffering and death on a cross 2000 years ago is called a "sacrifice," for He died for a purpose: to take on our punishment due to sin.
-Now, a sacrifice has a few elements.
+This sacrifice is represented on earth through the Mass.

 Scripture speaks not of Him being a priest of the past, but a priest of the present!
 Consider Hebrews 2:17, which says that Christ makes "expiation" for our sins, but instead of being in the past tense (since Christ died in the past), the word "expiation" is in the present infinitive tense!
 Read about this in The Expositor's Greek New Testament.
-So, He is a priest eternally offering His eternal sacrifice in Heaven, or as Hebrews 7:25 states, "He always lives to make intercession for them."
+He is a priest eternally offering His eternal sacrifice in Heaven, or as Hebrews 7:25 states, "He always lives to make intercession for them."

 Now, what does this have to do with the Mass?
 Well, notice the sacrificial language of the Last Supper.
 Jesus took bread and associated it with His Body which would be "offered" for us.
 Then He took a cup of wine and associated it with His Blood, which would be "poured out" for us.
 Jesus is connecting the last supper with His sacrifice, which was to happen only a few hours after this!
-The two are one event!
+The two are one one and the same event!

-Notice also the significance of His separation of his Body and Blood.
+Consider the significance of His separation of his Body and Blood.
 As the bread is His Body, and the wine is His Blood, the two are separated entities.
 However, when does Christ's Body get separated from His Blood?
 At His death on Mount Calvary, where He poured out all of it for us.

-Thus, the heavenly sacrifice which Jesus offers in Heaven right now is presented before us today through human representatives.
-We have never seen His sacrifice, and Jesus wants us to see it as well.
-So, Jesus acts through a Catholic priest to re-present His sacrifice to us on our "altar" (Heb.
+Thus, the heavenly sacrifice which Jesus offers in Heaven right now is represented before Catholics today through human representatives.
+Catholics today have not seen His sacrifice 2000 years ago, so Jesus does not want to leave anybody out.
+He acts through a Catholic priest to re-present His sacrifice to us on our "altar" (Heb.
 13:10).